AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ## Create a Page Loaded rule

 The Adobe Client Data Layer is an **event** driven data layer.
 When the AEM **Page** data layer is loaded it will trigger an event `cmp:show`.
-Create a rule that will be triggered based on the `cmp:show` event.
+Create a rule that is triggered based on the `cmp:show` event.

 1. Navigate to Experience Platform Launch and into the Web property integrated with the AEM Site.
 1. Navigate to the **Rules** section in the Launch UI and then and click **Create New Rule**.